How to disseminate your research SBA Research Support

 Another useful tool is Impactstory, which one can register on using Orcid, and which allows one to calculate the online impact of one's work by analysing alternative metrics.

-It is important to stay up-to-date on new strategies for scholarly communication, for instance by keeping an eye on projects such as 101 Innovations in Scholarly Communication (devised by the University of Utrecht), which presents tools, ideas and strategies to make scholarly communication increasingly effective.
+Scientific communication evolves very rapidly, so it is important to stay up-to-date on new strategies for scholarly communication, for instance by keeping an eye on projects such as 101 Innovations in Scholarly Communication (devised by the University of Utrecht), which presents tools, ideas and strategies to make scholarly communication increasingly effective.

 Public engagement: disseminating science